Replacing The Air Filters In Your Lubbock, TX Home Is Vital For Indoor Air Quality

 For most households, it is typically recommended that you get an air filter with a MERV rating of at least 8.
 An air filter with a MERV rating of 8 or higher will ensure that aerosol sprays, mold, dander and dust are all caught in the filter and not re-circulated into your home’s air.
 If you have severe respiratory problems, you should get an air filter with a MERV rating of 9-12.
 Air filters with MERV ratings of 12 or higher are usually reserved for laboratory or hospital use.

 How Often Should You Replace Your Air Filter?

 As a general rule, it is suggested that you replace your air filter at least once every three months, or four times a year.
 However, you should replace your HVAC’s air filter more frequently if you have multiple members in your household, own pets or have severe allergies.
 If you have multiple pets or bad allergies, you should replace your air filter once every 1-2 months.
 Replacing your air filter frequently in these instances will reduce the risk of any excess dust or dirt making it back into your home’s recirculated air.

 There are many benefits to replacing your air filter on a consistent basis, with the first being the fact that your heating and cooling system lasts longer and breaks down less often.
 In some cases, a clogged or dirty air filter can cause your entire HVAC system to not function properly and stop working.
 Keeping your air filter clean and replaced often will also reduce your allergies inside and improve your indoor air quality.
-To learn more about getting the right air filter for your home, contact us today!
+To learn more about getting the right air filter for your home, message us online or call 806.795.1207 today!